-Scott Stoll is available for inspirational talks at your school, online (Zoom or Skype), or to help lead a Dream Workshop or Make-A-Book Project.
+Scott Stoll is available for motivational talks both in-person and virtually, and/or to help lead a Dream Workshop or Make-A-Book Project.
+Below, you can read all about Scott’s presentations.
 Dr Sara Williams also gives talks to professionals and children, but her availability is VERY limited.
 If you are interested in working with Scott or Dr Sara, please contact us to help plan for the perfect event.
+A great place to start is to download the Promotional Flier (PDF) and distribute this to your decision-makers.
+Thanks for considering us.

 Scott’s Motivational Speaking